-- 1/4 tsp. salt, plus more, to taste
+- 1/4 teaspoon kosher salt, plus more, to taste

 - 6 large heads Belgian endive

-Prepare the crab salad
+For the crab salad:

-In a bowl, stir together the fennel, crabmeat, shallot, the 1 Tbs. chives, the parsley, mayonnaise, crème fraîche, lemon juice, salt and pepper.
+In a medium bowl, stir together the fennel, crabmeat, shallot, 1 tablespoon chives, parsley, mayonnaise, crème fraîche, lemon juice, salt and pepper.